giopolykra/giopolykra.github.io/aboutme.md

 #### Scuba diving
 I discovered scuba diving while in Cyprus and within a year as my ambitions and love for the sport grew, I begun diving with Global Underwater Explorers.
-I plan to get the DPV and drysuit certification this year and  slowly transition into technical diving  in the future, With the end goal to participate in exploration projects (caves and wrecks) and ghost-net retrieval projects with the Ghost Diving team.
+I plan to get the DPV certification this October and  participate in a ghost-net retrieval project in November with the Ghost Diving team.
+I also plan to slowly transition into technical diving in the future with the end goal to join some exploration projects (caves and wrecks) around the globe.

+#### Skydiving
+I got my A-licence in Bovec Slovenia on July 2023 and I am hooked on the sport.
+There are so many disciplines in which I see me progressing in the future and I simply cannot wait.

 #### Freediving
 I am also passionate about freediving and in the process of getting my AIDA 3 certification, but due to recent setbacks I had with surgeries this dicipline will have to wait maybe a few months.
+As an alternative I really got into Static Apnea training which I try to do regularly durin the week as an alternative to meditation.
+Beeing able to reduce the heart rate and eliminate stress is very important in todays frantic society.

 #### Sailing
 I started the ISSA Offshore Skipper course with the sole intention of fighting my sea sickness.
+(For the record: the seasickness didnt go away)

 ## Hobbies I have tried and want to do more regularly